Louisiana Music: Mardi Gras Indians and Zulu

-Ostracized by the white New Orleans Carnival krewes and festivities, the Black Indians found a way to celebrate the holiday in their own way, in their own communities by taking to the streets donned with feathered “suits" (outfits), “crowns” (headdresses), and chanting songs relevant to their lives.
-In early decades, the Indians used what they had to create their suits.
-They'd find bangles from discarded dresses or a mismatched earrings to make their suits sparkle.
+Ostracized by the white New Orleans Carnival krewes and festivities, the Mardi Gras Indians found a way to celebrate the holiday in their own way, in their own communities by taking to the streets donned with feathered “suits" (outfits), “crowns” (headdresses), and chanting songs relevant to their lives.
+In the early decades, the Indians used what they had to create their suits.
+They'd find bangles from discarded dresses or mismatched earrings to make their suits sparkle.
 Inventively, they'd use circular metal industrial cutouts to make their suits ring along with their tambourines.

 Nowadays, some 30 to 40 Mardi Gras Indian groups compete for recognition with their spectacular, elaborately adorned, feathered and hand-sewn beaded suits as they ceremoniously met and danced with other tribes.